 This is more of a way how mysqldump works rather than a separate backup method, but it’s distinct enough to be included here.
-Mysqldump can be executed in a mode where, instead of SQL syntax, it will generate a backup in some other way.
-In general, its format is similar to CSV with a difference that the actual format can be defined by the user.
+Mysqldump can be executed in a mode where, instead of SQL syntax, it will generate a backup in another way.
+In general, its format is similar to CSV with the difference that the actual format can be defined by the user.
 By default, it is tab-separated instead of comma-separated.
 This format is faster to load than SQL dump (you can use LOAD DATA INFILE to make it happen), but it is also harder to use to restore a single row.
 Most people probably don’t remember LOAD DATA INFILE syntax, while almost everybody can run SQL.

 Even if the restore time is not acceptable for your data set, you still may be interested in mydumper because of periodical MySQL upgrades.
 For any major version upgrade (like 5.5 -> 5.6 or upcoming 5.6 -> 5.7), the recommended way for an upgrade is to perform a logical dump of the data and then load it back up.
-In such a case, time is not that crucial but it is still much better to finish the restore in 2-3 days using mydumper/myloader rather than 6 – 9 days using mysqldump.
+In such a case, time is not that crucial, but it is still much better to finish the restore in 2-3 days using mydumper/myloader rather than 6 – 9 days using mysqldump.

 Physical Backup Methods

 Percona’s xtrabackup is the backup method for MySQL.
 It is a tool that allows the DBA to take a (virtually) non-blocking snapshot of the InnoDB database.
 It works by copying the data files physically from one volume to another location.
 You can also stream the backup over the network, to a separate backup host where the backup will be stored.
 While copying the data, it keeps an eye on the InnoDB redo log and writes down any change that happened in the meantime.
-At the end, it executes FLUSH TABLES WITH READ LOCK (that’s why we used a word ‘virtually’) and finalizes the backup.
+In the end, it executes FLUSH TABLES WITH READ LOCK (that’s why we used the word ‘virtually’) and finalizes the backup.
 Thanks to the last lock, the backup is consistent.
-If you use MyISAM tables, xtrabackup is more impacting as the non-transactional tables have to be copied over the network while FTWRL is in place – this, depending on the size of those tables, may take a while.
+If you use MyISAM tables, xtrabackup is more impacting as the non-transactional tables have to be copied over the network while FTWRL is in place – depending on the size of those tables, may take a while.
 During that time, no query will be executed on the host.

 Restore is pretty simple – especially if you apply redo logs to the backup taken.
-Theoretically speaking, you could as well start MySQL without any further actions but then InnoDB recovery will have to be performed at the start.
+Theoretically speaking, you could as well start MySQL without any further actions, but then InnoDB recovery will have to be performed at the start.
 This process takes time.
 Preparing the backup first (by applying redo logs) can be done in its own time.
 When the backup needs to be (quickly) restored, you won’t have to go over this process.
-To speed up the backup preparing phase (using –apply-log) you may increase memory available for xtrabackup using –use-memory flag.
+To speed up the backup preparing phase (using –apply-log) you may increase the memory available for xtrabackup using –use-memory flag.
 As long as you have several gigabytes of free memory, you can use them here to speed up the process significantly.

 Another feature of xtrabackup is its ability to backup single schemas or even tables.
 It has its uses but also limitations.
-First of all, it can be used to restore several rows that got dropped accidently.
+First of all, it can be used to restore several rows that got dropped accidentally.
 It is still a less efficient way of doing this than restoring that data from an SQL dump, as you’d have to create a separate host, restore the given table, dump missing rows and load them onto the production server – you cannot restore a whole table because you’ll be missing data that happened after the backup was taken.
-It is possible to work it out with by Mini – Adblocker”> binary logs but it will take too much time to be feasible.
+It is possible to work it out with by Mini – Adblocker”> binary logs, but it will take too much time to be feasible.
 On the other hand, if a whole table or schema is missing, you should be able to restore that pretty easily.

 The main advantage of the xtrabackup over logical backups is its speed – performance is limited by your disk or network throughput.
-On the other hand, its much harder to recover single rows from the database.
+On the other hand, it’s much harder to recover single rows from the database.
 The ideal use case for xtrabackup is to recover a whole host from scratch or provision a new server.
 It comes with options to store information about MySQL replication or Galera writeset replication along with the backup.
 This is very useful if you need to provision a new replication slave or a new node in a cluster.

 We’ll be talking here about backing up MySQL using snapshots – it does not matter much how you are taking those snapshots.
-It can be either LVM installed on a host (using LVM is not an uncommon way of setting up MySQL servers) or it could be a “cloudish” snapshot – EBS snapshot or it’s equivalent in your environment.
+It can be either LVM installed on a host (using LVM is not an uncommon way of setting up MySQL servers), or it could be a “cloudish” snapshot – EBS snapshot, or its equivalent in your environment.
 If you use SAN as a storage for your MySQL server and you can generate a snapshot of a volume, it also belongs here.
 We will focus mostly on the AWS, though – it’s the most popular cloud environment.

 One way to go around this problem is to take cold backups.
 As they involve stopping MySQL before taking a snapshot, you can be sure that data is consistent, and it’s all just a matter of starting MySQL to get a new server up.
 No recovery is needed because data came from a server that did a clean shutdown.
 Of course, stopping MySQL servers is not an ideal way to handle backups, but sometimes it is feasible.
 For example, maybe you have a slave dedicated to ad-hoc queries, executed manually, which does not have to be up all the time.
-You could also use such a server as a backup host, shutting down MySQL from time to time to take a clean snapshot of its data.As we discussed above, getting a consistent snapshot may be tricky at times.
+You could also use such a server as a backup host, shutting down MySQL from time to time to take a clean snapshot of its data.As we discussed above, getting a consistent snapshot may be tricky sometimes.
 On the pro side, snapshots are a great way of provisioning new instances.
-This is true especially in the cloud, where you can easily create a new node using a few clicks or API calls.
+This is true, especially in the cloud, where you can easily create a new node using a few clicks or API calls.
 That it’s all true as long as you use a single volume for your data directory.
-Until recently, to get a decent I/O performance in EC2, the by Mini – Adblocker”> only option was to use multiple EBS volumes and setup a RAID0 over them.
+Until recently, to get a decent I/O performance in EC2, the by Mini – Adblocker”> only option was to use multiple EBS volumes and set up a RAID0 over them.
 It was caused by a limit of how many pIOPS a single EBS instance may have.
-This limit has increased significantly (to 20k pIOPS), but even now there are still reasons to use RAIDed approach.
+This limit has increased significantly (to 20k pIOPS), but even now, there are still reasons to use RAIDed approach.
 In such a setup, you can’t just take snapshots and hope for the best – such snapshots will be inconsistent on RAID level, not to mention MySQL level.
-Cold backup will still work, as MySQL is down and no disk activity should happen (as long as MySQL data directory is located on a separate device).
-For more “hot” approaches, you may want to look at ec2-consistent-snapshot – a tool that gives you some options how to perform a consistent snapshot of a RAIDed volume with several EBSes under the hood.
+Cold backup will still work, as MySQL is down, and no disk activity should happen (as long as MySQL data directory is located on a separate device).
+For more “hot” approaches, you may want to look at ec2-consistent-snapshot – a tool that gives you some options on how to perform a consistent snapshot of a RAIDed volume with several EBSes under the hood.
 It can help you to automate some MySQL tasks like stopping a slave and running FLUSH TABLES WITH READ LOCK.
-It can also freeze the filesystem on operating system level. ec2-consistent-snapshot is tricky to setup and needs detailed tests, but it is one of the options to pick from.
+It can also freeze the filesystem on the operating system level. ec2-consistent-snapshot is tricky to set up and needs detailed tests, but it is one of the options to pick from.

 Best Practices and Guidelines

 We covered some ways in which you can take a backup of the MySQL database.
-It is time to put it together and discuss how you could setup an efficient backup process.
+It is time to put it together and discuss how you could set up an efficient backup process.

-Second – you probably want to have an ability to restore single rows.
+Second – you probably want to have the ability to restore single rows.
 Now, everything depends on your environment.
 One way would be to take a logical backup of your system but it may be hard to execute on a large data set.
-On the other hand, if you can restore a database from the physical backup (for example, click to create a new EBS volume out of the snapshot, click to create a new EC2 instance, click to attach EBS to it), you could be just fine with this process and you won’t have to worry about the logical backup at all.
+On the other hand, if you can restore a database from the physical backup (for example, click to create a new EBS volume out of the snapshot, click to create a new EC2 instance, click to attach EBS to it), you could be just fine with this process, and you won’t have to worry about the logical backup at all.